lilaspourpre/acl-2020/_pages/program/accepted.md

 toc_sticky: true
 ---

 Below is the list of papers accepted to the main conference.
+There were <b>571 Long Papers</b> accepted, and <b>208 Short Papers</b> accepted. <br/>
 Note that the titles/authors may change and papers may be withdrawn.
 For the final titles/authors, please refer to the proceedings on the anthology when they are out.

 ## Long Papers